PrikolistStudios/DC-Compiler/README.md

 User Guide: [link](https://drive.google.com/file/d/1JmhIEp3QHfGOcCv969SrRJSwFa2hT2or/view).

-Here you can only find the code for the project, and no build instructions or anything.
+Here you can only find the (really bad) code for the project, and no build instructions or anything.
 This was not a concern when I developed this project.